ApolloSSC/ng2-gridstack/README.md

 [ng5-gridstack](https://github.com/troolee/ng5-gridstack) can be used in two ways, either by letting the component add the items for you, or by building your own items.

 #### First mode
+Note that this method is currently not working.
 ```html
 <gridStack w="12" animate="true"
 	buttonClass="btn btn-default"